paulmooreparks/Maize/README.md

     strlen:
-        PUSH BP                 ; Save the base pointer LD SP BP                ; Copy the stack pointer to the base pointer SUB $04 SP              ; Make room for a 32-bit (4-byte) counter on the stack LEA $-04 BP RT.H0       ; Load the address of the counter's stack location into RT.H0 ST $00 @RT.H0           ; Set the counter to zero.
+        PUSH BP                 ; Save the base pointer CP SP BP                ; Copy the stack pointer to the base pointer SUB $04 SP              ; Make room for a 32-bit (4-byte) counter on the stack LEA $-04 BP RT.H0       ; Load the address of the counter's stack location into RT.H0 ST $00 @RT.H0           ; Set the counter to zero.
     loop_condition:
 	    LEA @RT.H0 R0.H0 R1.H0  ; Add the counter value to the address and put the result into H.H0.
-        LD @R1.H0 R1.B4         ; Copy the character at the address in R1.H0 into R1.B4.
+        LD @R1.H0 R1.B4         ; Load the character value at the address in R1.H0 into R1.B4.
 	    JZ loop_exit            ; LD sets the zero flag if the value copied to R1.B4 is zero.
     loop_body:
-        LD @RT.H0 RT.H1         ; Put the counter value at RT.H0 into RT.H1
+        LD @RT.H0 RT.H1         ; Load the counter value at the address in RT.H0 into RT.H1
 	    INC RT.H1               ; Add 1 to the temporary
         ST RT.H1 @RT.H0         ; Store the new value back into the counter's address JMP loop_condition      ; ...and continue the loop.
     loop_exit:
-	    LD @RT.H0 RV            ; Put the (sign-extended) counter value into RV, the return register.
+	    LD @RT.H0 RV            ; Load the (sign-extended) counter value into RV, the return register.
-        LD BP SP                ; Restore the stack POP BP                  ; Restore the base pointer RET                     ; Pop return address from stack and place into PC.
+        CP BP SP                ; Restore the stack POP BP                  ; Restore the base pointer RET                     ; Pop return address from stack and place into PC.